mythril-forge/vanilla-spells/spells/level-2/gust-of-wind.md

 Any creature in the line must spend 2 feet of movement for every 1 foot it moves when moving closer to you.

 The gust disperses gas or vapor, and it extinguishes candles, torches, and similar unprotected flames in the area.
-It causes protected flames, such as those of lanterns, to dance wildly and has a 50 percent chance to extinguish them.
+It causes protected flames, such as those of lanterns, to dance wildly and has a `50%` chance to extinguish them.

 As a bonus action on each of your turns before the spell ends, you can change the direction in which the line blasts from you.